dmfedorko/small-farming-enterprise-db/README.md

 * `assets`, which calculates the total value of assets across the categories: `vehicles`, `fuel`, `fields`, `crops`, `fertilisers`, `spare_parts` and `storages`.

 To speed up data updates and ensure data integrity between tables, the following triggers are implemented:
-* `after_refill_fuel_update, which automatically subtracts the amount of fuel used for refill from the total available amount of that fuel.
+* `after_refuel_fuel_update`, which automatically subtracts the amount of fuel used for refuel from the total available amount of that fuel.
 * `after_seeded_crops_update`, which automatically subtracts the quantity of seeds sown from the total available amount of that crop.
 * `after_applied_fertilisers_update`, which automatically subtracts the quantity of fertilisers used from the total available amount of that fertiliser.
-• `after_usage_parts_update`, which automatically subtracts the quantity of parts used from the total available quantity of those parts.
+* `after_usage_parts_update`, which automatically subtracts the quantity of parts used from the total available quantity of those parts.
-• `yields_stored_insert_check`, which verifies that the selected storage unit has sufficient free capacity to hold the specified quantity of yield.
+* `yields_stored_insert_check`, which verifies that the selected storage unit has sufficient free capacity to hold the specified quantity of yield.
-• `after_sell_storage_update`, which automatically subtracts the quantity of sold yield from the available quantity of that yield type stored in the corresponding storage units.
+* `after_sell_storage_update`, which automatically subtracts the quantity of sold yield from the available quantity of that yield type stored in the corresponding storage units.

+To speed up searches, indexes are created on the `vehicles`.`model`, `fields`.`name`, and `shifts`.`date` columns.

 ## Limitations

-The current schema assumes that all numeric values are stored as integers.
-To represent fractional numbers, it is necessary to either: 1) store values as whole numbers by rounding them up, 2) store values in smaller units of measurement, such as cents instead of euros, or 3) change the data type to REAL.
-At present, the first approach is used.
-The current version of the schema does not provide the ability to track cash flow or represent the farm’s financial balance.
-Implementing such functionality would require introducing several additional tables, views, and triggers.
+The current schema assumes that all numeric values (numbers) are stored as integers, which prevents representing fractional quantities unless values are rounded up, stored in smaller units (such as cents instead of euros), or the data type is changed to `REAL`.
+In addition, the schema does not support recording purchase history for fuel, crops, or fertilisers, nor does it provide mechanisms for tracking cash flow or representing the farm’s financial balance-functionality that would require additional tables, views, and triggers.